 The Hulse Lab investigates the mechanisms that drive chronic airway inflammation in humans.

-Mechanism of amplification of type 2 inflammation in airway inflammatory diseases in humans
+The Kato Lab investigates the mechanisms of initiation and amplification of type 2 inflammation in airway inflammatory diseases in humans.

 The Schleimer Lab investigates molecular and cellular mechanisms underlying pathogenesis of Chronic Rhinosinusitis and actions of anti-inflammatory steroids.
 We have a collaboration of bench scientists, Clinical Allergists and ENT surgeons.